... Rebecca Heineman

 DP: Which of your titles are your favorite, and what types of games in general?

+Rebecca Heineman: I like first person shooters and Role Playing games (Mmm….
+Wasteland and Bard’s Tale).
 I also have a weakness for the classic DOOM.
-And I play that from time to
+And I play that from time to time against my son in deathmatch mode.

 DP: Have you stayed in touch with any of your former co-programmers?

 Rebecca Heineman: I’ve mostly stayed in touch.
-I sometimes get a pleasant surprise when someone from my past appears when I least expect it (Like walking down the halls of Electronic Arts) and we say hi and reminisce.
+I sometimes get a pleasant surprise when someone from my past appears when I least expect it (like, walking down the halls of Electronic Arts) and we say hi and reminisce.

 DP: What were some of your experiences working for each company?
 Any stories or anecdotes from those days that you recall?